YiLiuNat/yiliunat.github.io/README.md

 ### Introduction:

 1. This repository is created for [https://yiliu.tech](https://yiliu.tech) website.
-2. React Framwork and Rem Layout are used in this project.
+2. React Framwork, iScroll.js and Rem Layout are used in this project.